fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

 EOF
 ```

-It msut create a `taxonomy-test` FybrikApplication CRD.
+The result is a FybrikApplication Custom Resource Definition instance called taxonomy-test.